 Carpal Tunnel Release is a procedure to take pressure off the nerve.
 Carpal Tunnel Syndrome occurs when pressure is put on the median nerve as it passes through your wrist under the carpal tunnel ligament.
 This results in pins and needles and numbness in your fingers.

-Trigger Finger Release got it’s name because of what actually happens when having this condition.
+Trigger Finger Release got its name because of what actually happens when having this condition.
 If you have trigger finger, the affected finger can often bend normally but becomes stuck in a curled position.
 This is caused by the tendon which allows your finger to bend becoming thickened, so it becomes stuck in the tunnel where the tendon enters your finger.
 You may need to use your other hand to help ‘trigger’ your finger straight – which is where the condition gets its name from.

 Tendon Repair isn’t that common in your hand or wrist but if it does occurs it’s usually as a result of rheumatoid arthritis or other types of inflammatory arthritis.
-In your hand and wrist there are two main groups of tendons which are in control.

 Techniques used by specialist plastic surgeons include: